It is found in large amounts in vegetable oils and small parts in various other foods.

 Later, other researchers found that it could also lower body fat levels.

-As obesity increased around the world, people became more interested in linoleic acid as a possible weight loss treatment .
+As obesity increased worldwide, people became more interested in linoleic acid as a possible weight loss treatment.

-This has now been fully studied and LA has been shown to have several different mechanisms against obesity.
+This has now been thoroughly studied, and LA has been shown to have several different mechanisms against obesity.

 This includes reducing food intake (calories), increasing fat burning (no calories), stimulating the breakdown of fat, and inhibiting fat production.